 Does the 10X rule work?
 Absolutely, yes!!

-Another intangible benefit of the 10x rule for me is that I have become a person with stronger work ethic.
+Another intangible benefit of the 10x rule for me is that I have become a person with a stronger work ethic.
 That is something that cannot be taught in school.
 Using the 10x rule as my guiding principle has made me a person of consistent & disciplined action.

 How has the 10x rule specifically helped you?
 Share your story here!!